Friulano Grape Variety (Sauvignonasse)

 Guide to Italian White Wine: Read more

 Of course, even the greatest wine region is nothing without its raw materials.
-Luckily, growers in this part of the world have Friulano on their doorstep; also known as Sauvignon Vert, Friulano can lay claim to being the most exciting white grape of Friuli-Venezia.
+Luckily, growers in this part of the world have Friulano on their doorstep; also known as Sauvignon Vert and Sauvignonasse, Friulano can lay claim to being the most exciting white grape of Friuli-Venezia.
 Delivering a satisfying hit of ripe acid, citrus fruit, and floral aromas, it is a style with few detractors and many friends.
 Yet a touch of skin contact and/or oak maturation can transform Friulano into something else entirely.
 As is often the case, there is more to this grape than meets the eye.

 History and Viticulture